sebukoleth/JavaCAGen/README.md

 ---

+## Root CA certs
+Alonside of the location from which the command was run two files will be placed - the root CA cert file and the root CA key file.
+Warning: the <>-key.pem file that is generated gives complete power to intercept secure requests from your machine.
+Do not share it.

 ## Server certs

 The certificate will contain a list of DNS names and/or IP addresses from the command line flags.
 The key and certificate are placed in a new directory whose name is chosen as the first domain name from the certificate, or the first IP address if no domain names are present.